Oh, how I remember teasing my friend with this little song...

 "Bobby and Cindy sitting in a tree… K-I-S-S-I-N-G

 First, comes love

 Such a simplistic and childish view of marriage.

 Maybe marriages are so darn hard because we have the wrong idea of marriage.
 We tend to think a successful marriage is the one that fairy-tales are made of – perfection like June and Ward Cleaver where everyone is happy, there is never any arguing or yelling, and each spouse is always thoughtful, patient and kind.

-They fail because not only do we have the wrong idea of marriage but, we also have the wrong goal of marriage.
+Sadly marriages fail because not only do we have the wrong idea of marriage but, we also have the wrong goal of marriage.
 Let’s be honest, when you think about marriage (especially in the beginning) what pops into your mind?
-A glamorous wedding with the white dress and wedding cake?
+A glamorous wedding?
 A perfect home with the picket fence complete with the loving spouse and beautiful children?
-Wedded to the perfect companion to grow old together, weather life’s storms together and live a life of bliss and prosperity?
+The perfect companion to grow old together, conquer life’s storms together and live a life of bliss and prosperity?

-We have our vision and goal of marriage ALL WRONG- marriage isn’t “couple-centered” rather “Christ-centered.”
+We have our vision and goal of marriage ALL WRONG- marriage shouldn't be “couple-centered” it should be “Christ-centered.”

 This concept is important; especially for those married or hoping to be married one day.